 Madeleine Becker, MD, MA, FACLP

 Birgit Rakel, MD

-The visionary leaders at Jefferson (Philadelphia University + Thomas Jefferson University) established a Department of Integrative Medicine and Nutritional Sciences, elevating the field of Integrative Medicine as an equal peer to the other clinical departments in the medical school at Jefferson — an achievement that exists no place else in the country.
+The visionary leaders at Thomas Jefferson University established a Department of Integrative Medicine and Nutritional Sciences, elevating the field of Integrative Medicine as an equal peer to the other clinical departments in the medical school at Jefferson — an achievement that exists no place else in the country.

-Housed in Jefferson’s Sidney Kimmel Medical College, the department formalizes the teaching of integrative medicine alongside other medical departments.
-Academic programming includes CME / CE conferences and several certificate programs.
-In addition, the department will award a unique one-year fellowship in Integrative and Nutritional Medicine for physicians who have completed an ACGME-approved residency program.
+Housed in Sidney Kimmel Medical College at Thomas Jefferson University, the department formalizes the teaching of integrative medicine alongside other medical departments.
+Academic programming includes a Master of Science degree, three certificates and CME / CE conferences.
+In addition, the department offers a unique one-year fellowship in Integrative and Nutritional Medicine for physicians who have completed an ACGME-approved residency program.